eduribeiro2/EPIGUI_Linux/README.md

 Requirements
 ==================================
-The packages build-essential and python3-matplotlib. <sudo apt-get install build-essential && python3-matplotlib>
+The packages build-essential and matplotlib.

 Introduction